 Okay so when I was 6, I had a cat named Bob.
 One night, I was sleeping when I woke up suddenly to see my cat crawl down from the corner of my ceiling, down the wall and onto my bed, where it curled up next to me.
 I petted it until it was purring and then went to sleep.
 When I woke up the next morning, my parents told me that my cat had been hit by a car the previous afternoon, and had died in the vet’s office that night.
 So it was the ghost of my cat visiting me, to say goodbye.

 -Note from Mika- That is a very sweet story.
 I’m glad you had that one last moment with him.
 Animals are known to sometimes appear in front of someone special to them after death, even up to years later.
 You must have had a very special relationship and I am very sorry for your loss.

-rockinrollinvinny asked: I love your blog!!!
+rockinrollinvinny said: I love your blog!!!
 The cryptozoology stuff and paranormal stuff is fantastic!
 Keep up the good work!

 Thank you very much! :)

 Big news for the paranormal world!
 In the Manchester Museum in England, an Egyptian statue has started to rotate in a perfect circle seemingly on its own.

 A little bit of history on the museum itself first.
 I do love backstories.
 First off, may I say, HOLY ARCHITECTURE, BATMAN.
 The building itself is gorgeous.
 The museum was established in 1867 and it is part of the University of Manchester.
 Look at that neo-gothic… ness.
 Do you see that?
 Why can’t buildings NOW strike fear and awe into all that pass?
 Anyways, back to the point.
 The museum itself serves around 360,000 visitors a year, and doubles as an attraction and an educational institution.
 It provides students, teachers, and tourists with access to 4.5 million artifacts from around the world.
 Pretty neat place.